intel-analytics/BigDL-2.x/apps/model-inference-examples/README.md

 1. `text-classification-training` is the utility project(written in Scala).
 It includes procedures of preprocessing and training.
 2. `text-classification-inference` is the web application sample project(written in Java).
 It loads the model and does the prediction.
 3. `model-inference-flink` is the model inference in batch and streaming with flink.
+Here includes two examples: text classification and image classification with Analytics Zoo inference model.

 To run this sample, please follow the steps below.